Daily routines Grooming and dental care Rescue-aware handovers

 Build a calmer routine before there is a crisis

-If you are unsure where to start, keep today simple: food and water, toilet rhythm, warm rest, gentle coat check, mouth/eye check, and a note of anything that feels unusual.
-That is often enough to make tomorrow’s decisions clearer.
+If you are unsure where to start, keep today simple: food and water, toilet rhythm, warm rest, gentle coat check, mouth and eye check, and a note of anything that feels unusual.
+That is often enough to make tomorrow's decisions clearer.

 This page is informational only and does not replace veterinary advice.
 If your Yorkie is suddenly weak, refusing food, struggling to breathe, or clearly worsening, contact a vet promptly.